 You may be a candidate for bariatric surgery if you:

 Florida Hospital Celebration Health offers several outstanding options for those who do not wish to have bariatric surgery, would prefer to first explore non-surgical options, or do not meet the bariatric surgery guidelines.
 Our medical weight loss team, under the direction of obesity expert Gitanjali Srivastava, MD, can develop a customized weight management program for you that offers maximum weight loss success combined with long-term maintenance that improves your health and keeps the weight off long term.

 Bariatric surgery options include:

 Bariatric surgery can lead to massive weight loss.
 Long term, you can expect to lose a minimum of 50% of the excess weight and often much more.
-Along with increasing your lifespan, you’ll find that your chances of serious complications such as diabetes, heart disease, vascular disease, lipid abnormalities, blood pressure, sleep apnea and other sleep disorders, asthma, fatty liver disease, osteoarthritis, back pain, intracranial hypertension, urinary stress incontinence, GERD and other GI disorders, the risk for cancer, fertility, depression and anxiety are greatly reduced because of your surgery and corresponding weight loss.
+Along with increasing your lifespan, you’ll find that your chances of serious complications of obesity such as diabetes, heart disease, vascular disease, lipid abnormalities, blood pressure, sleep apnea and other sleep disorders, asthma, fatty liver disease, osteoarthritis, back pain, intracranial hypertension, urinary stress incontinence, GERD and other GI disorders, the risk for cancer, fertility, and depression are greatly reduced because of your surgery and corresponding weight loss.

 All insurance coverage is different, so this depends on your individual insurance plan.
 We will ask you to bring your Photo ID and Insurance Card to one of our FREE Bariatric Information Sessions.
 This will allow our Insurance Coordinator to review your insurance plan and assess your coverage before you begin the surgical process.

 Most people who have had the Adjustable